mattriemer/MER/README.md

 # Coming Soon!

-Thank you for your patients.
+Thank you for your patience.
 We are in the process of releasing our code for this project.